nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ### Lambda Configuration

-To execute this workflow, you're required to include several lambda resources in your deployment.
-To do this, add the following task (lambda) definitions to your deployment along with the workflow you created above:
+To execute this workflow, you're required to include several Lambda resources in your deployment.
+To do this, add the following task (Lambda) definitions to your deployment along with the workflow you created above:

 * https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/cnm_to_cma_task.tf
 * https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/cnm_response_task.tf